denis-eremeev/customer_segmentation_complete_journey/README.md

    4) data_chart1.csv - dataset for dashboard made from The Complete Journey dataset.
    5) dashboard_light.ipynb
      inputs: {data_chart1, Segment description}.csv
      Light version of dashboard for frequent usage.
-You can access web-version of this dashboard on https://salty-basin-60290.herokuapp.com/
+     You can access web-version on https://salty-basin-60290.herokuapp.com/
+     Note: this dashboard is optimized for vertical viewing e.g., to view on your smartphone.